GilbN/geoip2influx/README.md

 ### InfluxDB

-#### InfluxDB v2.x is not supported.
-Use v1.8x.
+#### InfluxDB v2.x and v1.8x is supported.

-The InfluxDB database will be created automatically with the name you choose.
+The InfluxDB database/bucket will be created automatically with the name you choose.

 ```
--e INFLUX_DATABASE=geoip2influx
+-e INFLUX_DATABASE=geoip2influx or -e INFLUXDB_V2_BUCKET=geoip2influx
 ```

 ### Docker